Mortimer J. Adler: Chicago

-In 1930, Robert Hutchins, the newly appointed president of the University of Chicago, whom Adler had befriended some years earlier, arranged for Chicago's law school to hire him as a professor of the philosophy of law.
-The philosophers at Chicago (who included James H. Tufts, E. A. Burtt, and George H. Mead) had "entertained grave doubts as to Dr. Adler's competence in the field [of philosophy]" and resisted Adler's appointment to the university's Department of Philosophy.
-Adler was the first "non-lawyer" to join the law school faculty.
-After the Great Books seminar inspired Chicago businessman and university trustee Walter Paepcke to found the Aspen Institute, Adler taught philosophy to business executives there.
+In 1930, Robert Maynard Hutchins, the recently appointed president of the University of Chicago and an earlier acquaintance of Adler, arranged for Adler to be hired by the University of Chicago Law School as a professor of the philosophy of law.
+Members of the University of Chicago philosophy faculty, including James Hayden Tufts, Edwin Arthur Burtt, and George Herbert Mead, expressed "grave doubts" about Adler's qualifications in philosophy and opposed his appointment to the university's Department of Philosophy.
+Adler became the first individual without a formal legal background to join the law school faculty.

+Following the success of a Great Books seminar that influenced University of Chicago trustee and businessman Walter Paepcke, Paepcke founded the Aspen Institute.
+Adler subsequently taught philosophy to business executives at the institute.